benchling/clustalo-python/README.rst

-This is just a simiple Python wrapper around Clustal Omega (http://www.clustal.org/omega/), used internally at Benchling but casually open source if it helps anybody.
+This is just a simiple Python wrapper around Clustal Omega (http://www.clustal.org/omega/), used internally at Benchling but casually open source, if it helps anybody.
 Also available via

 ```
 pip install clustalo